More seniors enjoying yoga for exercise

 Experts suggest that exercise can help prevent falls that can result in broken hips or other injuries, but it’s also a good idea to have a way to notify someone in case of an emergency.

-Seniors who want to live independently and safely may want to invest in a senior alert system, which will allow them to communicate with neighbors, family or doctors instantaneously.
+More seniors who want to live independently and safely are investing in medical alert systems, which allow them to communicate with neighbors, family or doctors instantaneously.